29 September 2020

 Multilingual Switzerland is an essential part of the national identity and a necessity for internal cohesion and inextricably linked to solidarity between the cantons and communities.

-Nevertheless, voting behaviour differs per Italian, French, German or Romansh language group, although the differences have narrowed in recent years.
+Nevertheless, voting behaviour differs per Italian, French, German or Romansh language group, although the differences narrowed in recent years.

 The main reason for concern nowadays is the lack of knowledge of the national languages.
 Communication is sometimes in English because citizens do not know each other’s languages.